ibm-cloud-docs/cloud-databases/reference-service-endpoints.md

 You can use either public or private connection strings with any set of credentials you make on your deployment.
 By default, the connection strings for a set of credentials are filled with strings for connecting over a public endpoint.
 If you are using private endpoints, you can specify connection strings that contain the private endpoint be generated instead.

-When creating credentials in _Service Credentials_, use the either `{ "service-endpoints": "public" }` or `{ "service-endpoints": "private" }` parameters to specify which endpoint gets filled into the connection strings.
+When you create credentials in _Service Credentials_, use the either the `{ "service-endpoints": "public" }` or the `{ "service-endpoints": "private" }` parameter to specify which endpoint gets filled into the connection strings.

 In the API, you can use the [`/deployments/{id}/users/{userid}/connections/{endpoint_type}`](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026) to retrieve connection strings for both public or private endpoints.